Patient Experience

 Help your patients rediscover their everyday

-Mike and Lina are two real patients diagnosed with AHP and taking GIVLAARI.
+Mike and Amalia are real patients diagnosed with AHP and taking GIVLAARI.
+Amalia is an Alnylam Patient Ambassador taking GIVLAARI.
 Explore their profiles and discover their unique journeys with the disease.
-Below you will also find helpful resources for your patients who are considering treatment with GIVLAARI.
+Below, you will also find helpful resources for your patients who are considering treatment with GIVLAARI.

 Mike’s Journey